Research

 - External Advisor: Brian Keegan (Information Science)

-“Partisan Visual Politics During a Pandemic” (with Andrew Q. Philips and Komal P. Kaur)
+“Partisan Polarization Shapes Visual Framing of COVID-19 in U.S. Media” (with Andrew Q. Philips and Komal P. Kaur)

 Gaming & Extremism Research